h0tw1r3/AriaNg/README.md

 8. Multi aria2 RPC host support
 9. Exporting and Importing settings support
 10. Less bandwidth usage, only requesting incremental data
+11. Configuration usage across multiple clients *(DO NOT USE THIS IF YOUR AriaNg DEPLOYMENT IS PUBLIC ACCESSIBLE!
+EVERYONE COULD USE YOUR SECRETS!)*
+    - Modify example-default-config.json and rename it to config.json.
+AriaNg fetches the config and overwrites the local configuration in your browser, this allows you to define for example a default list of hosts.
+    - The easiest way is to configure all your settings in the browser and use the export functionality then paste the exported config in config.json

 ## Screenshots
 #### Desktop